shareresearchteam/Drawing-Machine-LSGMM/README.md

 Drawings from the two locations the LSGMM was exhibited at.
 At the OSU woodshed gallery, a drawing titled 'Bezier Node' was showcased, where points connect in complex patterns to highlight the intricacies of microscope design, and the resultant emergent macro-scale.
 At the Majestic Theater, a piece titled 'Worn Structure' incorporates a viewer interactive component such that a visual history is evident.

 **Helpful_Images**:
+Default file path for images used in the readme file.

 **LSGMM**:
 Code base used to program Teensy 3.5 micro-controller via the Arduino IDE.
 The setup and loop functions are located within the main file LSGMM.ino.
 The code for the 'Bezier Node' drawing can be found in the node_bezier_alg.ino file.
 The code for the 'Worn Structure' drawing can be found in the worn_structue.ino file.